 most Russians to receive a good, basic education.

-As a result, Russia has the highest educational level in the world (more than 40% of the total population have a college or university degree).
-Since the Perestroika, the system of higher university education is slowly deteriorating, but it still remains among the world's best.
+Russia has the highest educational level in the world (more than 40% of the total population have a college or university degree).
+Since the Perestroika, the system of higher university education was slowly deteriorating, but despite that it still remains among the world's best.

 Nowadays things have changed a little, so to get a free education, Russians must pass the entrance exams.
 However, the universities have had to decrease the number of students studying on a free basis due to poor state financing.
 Therefore, people have started to note that, at present, Russian education brings with it certain financial dues as in many other western places.